Ween: Side projects and Vancouver incident (2008–2011)

+During this period, Ween began scaling back their international touring.
+In an interview with Bizarre Magazine in 2007, Dean stated that the band hated doing international tours, saying "It's bad enough to have to sit in a hotel room in the middle of Iowa, where at least a dollar is worth a dollar and you can take care of your own transportation and food.
+Being overseas always makes me wanna kill myself.
+The band has come close to breaking up after each and every European tour we've ever done, going all the way back to 1990."

 On February 3, 2010, Ween released a new song, "DC Won't Do You No Good", that became available through a Target Cancer website.
 On July 28, 2010, the National Post featured an article, with an interview with Melchiondo, in which it was stated that the band was due in the studio the following winter to start work on their tenth album.
 However, that album never came out.

 Ween embarked on a brief West Coast tour at the beginning of 2011.
 The first show of the tour, January 24 at the Queen Elizabeth Theatre in Vancouver, British Columbia, was a turning point in Ween's history.
 Freeman played the tambourine off-beat on the first song, "Fiesta".
 His vocals were off-key throughout the night, and he appeared to be heavily intoxicated.
 Eventually, Freeman lay down on stage while the rest of the band played an instrumental, jam version of the Carpenters song "Superstar".
 As Freeman began tuning his guitar in preparation for "Birthday Boy", Melchiondo and Dreiwitz walked off the stage, while Coleman and McClelland switched instruments.
 After "Birthday Boy" was finished, Coleman and McClelland left Freeman to play the final four songs by himself off-key.
 The band performed in Seattle, Washington, the following night with no issues.
 Freeman later wrote a song about the Vancouver incident, "Covert Discretion", which appeared as the opening track to the self-titled debut album by his new band, called Freeman, in 2014.
 That same year, he commented, "You don't blow it on stage, lying on your back, screaming nonsense in front of 5,000 people and not try to change something.
 Chances are when you're doing something like that, you've got to do something differently."